fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases-old-apis.md

 Once you have the investor and investment account created, follow the below steps to place a purchase order.
 1. Create a purchase order
+2. Send OTP to mobile/email and obtain consent for nomination details before creating payment for new folio creation
-2. Make payment
+3. Make payment
-3. Check the order status
+4. Check the order status

 #### 1. Create a purchase order
 Some funds are not allowed for purchases and some might temporarily stop accepting purchase orders.
 Make sure you check the `purchase_allowed` field is `true` for the fund scheme(s) you are placing the order for, using the [FPDocs, Get fund scheme](https://fintechprimitives.com/api/#get-single-fund-schemes-detail).